 Blue Planet Foundation

-Blue Planet Foundation is a nonprofit committed to solving our climate change challenge and clearing the path for 100% clean energy through bold advocacy, community action, and energy awareness.
+Blue Planet Foundation is a nonprofit committed to solving our climate change challenge and clearing the path for 100 percent clean energy through bold advocacy, community action, and energy awareness.

 City and County of Honolulu